Rustam Muradov: Military career

 In 2017, he was appointed as a military adviser in Syria.
 Muradov was awarded the title of Hero of the Russian Federation in the same year.
-Then, he served as the Commander of the 2nd Guards Red Banner Army of the Central Military District until Andrey Kolotovkin replaced him in 2018.
-Since then, he's the Deputy Commander of the Southern Military District.
-He was promoted to lieutenant general on 20 February 2020 by the decree of the President of Russia, Vladimir Putin.
+Then he served as the commander of the 2nd Guards Red Banner Army of the Central Military District until Andrey Kolotovkin replaced him in 2018.
+Since then, he is the deputy commander of the Southern Military District.
+He was promoted to lieutenant general on 20 February 2020 by the decree of the president of Russia, Vladimir Putin.

 On 11 November 2020, he was appointed the commander of the Russian peacekeeping forces in Nagorno-Karabakh, after a peace agreement ending the war over the region.
 He was replaced by Major General Mikhail Kosobokov on 9 September 2021.

 War in Ukraine

-Muradov has been involved in the 2022 Russian invasion of Ukraine in several posts.
+Muradov has been involved in the Russian war against Ukraine in several posts.

 On 7 October 2022, General Muradov was appointed Commander of Eastern Military District, and was promoted to Colonel general on 18 February 2023.

 In February 2023, Muradov came under fire for a failed offensive in the battle for Vuhledar, where reports of the loss of nearly 30 mostly intact infantry fighting vehicles and many Russian soldiers occurred.

 On 26 March 2023, it was reported in Russian media that Muradov was dismissed from his position as Commander of Eastern Military District.
 While this news was not officially confirmed by the Russian government, head of Russian investigative channel Rybar Mikhail Zvinchuk stated that Muradov had been given an official vacation that is "almost tantamount to resignation".
 Following this, it was reported by Russian war correspondents that he had been replaced as acting commander of the Eastern Military District by Lieutenant General Andrey Kuzmenko, despite officially remaining at its head.
 The British Ministry of Defence described Muradov's replacement as the "most senior Russian military dismissal of 2023."

-Sanctions
+Personal life

 In February 2022, the European Union imposed personal sanctions against Muradov in connection with the Russian military operation in Ukraine.
 He was also sanctioned by New Zealand.

 He is also sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.